Chris Candido Death – Pneumonia

 Even though he had been up and about following his surgery, Chris was just days away from death when he was released from the hospital on April 25, 2005.
 On the morning of April 28, 2005, Chris complained of not feeling well but continued on with his day.
 Later that night he collapsed.

 Candido was rushed to Robert Wood Johnson University Hospital in New Brunswick, New Jersey.
 He was treated for pneumonia, but he died shortly after reaching the hospital.
-It was discovered that Chris had a blood clot in addition to the lung infection.
-Complications due to surgery were blamed for his death.

 Chris Candido was cremated.
 What was done with his ashes is not public knowledge.